-A floating cork floor is environmentally-friendly and resilient.
+A floating cork floor is environmentally friendly and resilient.
 You can lay the floating cork floor over a radiant heat floor.
-Radiant heat flooring uses pipes or wires to carry hot water or electrical current through the floor, and thus radiate heat from the floor.
+Radiant heat flooring uses pipes or wires to carry hot water or electrical current through the floor that radiates heat from the floor.
 Cork is an insulator made from natural materials, and installing it over a radiant heat floor helps slow down the time it takes for heat generation from your floor, once you turn on your heater system.

 This prevents the floor from getting too hot too suddenly.
 This type of flooring glues or snaps together, without being permanently affixed to your radiant heat floor.
 Installing the floating cork floor over a radiant heat floor is not difficult.
 Simply follow the step-by-step instructions below.

 Check to make sure the floating cork floor has a density of 28 pounds per cubic foot minimum.
 The higher this density number is the better, if you want stronger flooring.

 Let the floating cork floor settle in, prior to installation, by placing it into the room where you are going to install it for a minimum of 72 hours.
 Set the heating system to 75-degrees Fahrenheit, to heat the radiant floor.
 Keep the system turned on until you have finished installing the floating cork floor.

 Remove the baseboard.
 Take a plank of the floating cork floor and lay it onto the threshold under the door, and up against the door stops.
 The door stop is the piece of molding that runs on the jamb vertically and stops the door from opening the other way.